Mental Health Disability Claims

 - Autistic Disorders

 - Bipolar Disorder

-If your particular mental condition is not listed in the official blue book or your symptoms do not meet the SSA's listed criteria, you may still pursue disability benefits.
-You must be able to prove that your mental condition prevents you from working (i.e. performing substantial gainful activity) and that it is likely to last for at least 12 months.
+If your particular mental condition isn't listed in the official blue book or your symptoms don't meet the SSA's listed criteria, you may still pursue disability benefits.
+You must be able to prove that your mental condition prevents you from working (i.e. performing substantial gainful activity) and that it's likely to last for at least 12 months.

 How Does the SSA Assess Mental Disorders?